rlgeb/notes/eecs281-notes.md

 ***tree***-nonempty collection of verticies/nodes and edges in which there exsists precisely one path connecting any 2 nodes.

++ can be implimented as an array(vector) or a linked structure
 + root: top most vertex in the tree
 + parent/child: direct links in the tree
 + internal node :  a node w/ children